Screenshot

 There is also a "Chunk Mode" and a "Uniform Mode".
 Chunk Mode allows you to display multiple words (or "chunks") at a time.
 Once you are in Chunk Mode, you can increase (F1) or decrease (F2) the chunk size.
 Uniform Mode disregards punctuation and flashes all words at a uniform rate.

 Ok, I learned to program by developing this application, so I'm sure there are better ways to impliment many of the features of this program, and lots of optimazations that can and shoud be made.
-I invite you to dive into the code and send me patches, which shouldn't be too hard, considering the whole application is only about 2500 lines of code (not including the embedded documentation).
+I invite you to dive into the code and send me patches, which shouldn't be too hard, considering the whole application is less than 3000 lines of code (not including the embedded documentation).
 Let's make this the best RSVP application around!

 If you have any patches, feature enhancements, bug reports, or feature requests, you can submit them here (though I'm especially interested in patches and feature enhancements).